matheusfladislau/TicTacToeEngine/README.md

 - Browse open issues.
 You can also suggest your own ideas or enhancements.

-- Fork the TicTacToeEngine repository to your GitHub account and clone it to your local machine.
+- Fork this repository to your GitHub account and clone it to your local machine.

 - Create a new branch for each issue or feature you’re working on to keep changes isolated and make reviewing easier.

-- Submit a pull request to the main TicTacToeEngine repository.
+- Submit a pull request to the main repository.
 Provide a clear description of what your PR addresses, including relevant context or testing steps.